mosra/m.css/doc/doxygen.rst

                                 commands.
 To ensure consistent look with the default m.css themes, set it to ``16``.
                                 Doxygen default is ``10``.
+:ini:`SHOW_INCLUDE_FILES`       Whether to show corresponding :cpp:`#include`
+                                file for classes, namespaces and namespace
+                                members.
+Originally :ini:`SHOW_INCLUDE_FILES`
+                                is meant to be for "a list of the files that are included by a file in the documentation of that file" but that kind of information is glaringly useless in every imaginable way and thus the theme is reusing it for something actually useful.
+Doxygen default is ``YES``.
 =============================== ===============================================

 In addition, the m.css Doxygen theme recognizes the following extra options: